 • muscle aches, joint pains, headaches and fatigue (feeling very tired)

-• nausea, vomiting and diarrhoea (more common in children than adults)
+• nausea, vomiting and diarrhoea (more common in children than adults).

-Symptoms of flu may last for more than a week.
+Symptoms of influenza may last for more than a week.
 Some people only have mild symptoms for a few days, particularly if they have some immunity from a previous infection or vaccination.
-Other people can get very sick from the flu and may have complications such as lung infection (pneumonia) or severe breathing difficulties requiring hospitalisation.
+Other people can get very sick from the influenza and may have complications such as lung infection (pneumonia) or severe breathing difficulties requiring hospitalisation.
 These complications can occur in anyone but are most likely in those at higher risk of severe illness.

 How is flu spread?